Five Mistakes to Avoid in Workers' Compensation Cases

 Late injury reports increase the chances that your employer will dispute your workers' compensation claim.
 In certain types of cases, like hernia-related claims, the timing of the injury report can become very important.
 Additionally, any delay in reporting the injury will lead to delays in medical treatment.

 It is important that your doctors understand your injuries.
 Without a good history, your conditions may be misdiagnosed.
 Just as importantly, without a good history, your medical records will not document the work relationship of your injuries.
-If your workers' compensation claim is disputed, the attorneys and magistrate will rely heavily on your medical records; they need to be accurate.
+If your workers' compensation claim is disputed, the attorneys and magistrate will rely heavily on your medical records; they need to be accurate.3.
+You Fail to Get Detailed Work Restrictions From Your Doctor

 In order to receive a weekly wage loss check, an injured worker must prove that he is unable to perform work within his training and qualifications.
 Your word alone cannot prove this; you need work restrictions assigned by a doctor.
 However, overly general work restrictions can also lead to a workers' compensation dispute.
 For example, you and your employer may not agree on what "as tolerated" or "occasional" means.
-It is in your best interest to get detailed and specific work restrictions
+It is in your best interest to get detailed and specific work restrictions4.
+You Fail to Look for Light Duty Work Within Your Restrictions

 If you have restrictions that allow you to do any kind of work, you must make a good faith job search.
 Under Michigan workers' compensation law, an employer may be able to reduce your weekly wage loss benefits by jobs within your "wage earning capacity."